-Today I have installed Kali Linux on my Desktop.
-When the installation part is over, the first and foremost part is to update the system repositories to get the latest updates of available applications.
+After the installation part is over, the first and foremost part is to update the system repositories to get the latest updates on available applications.

-This issue was not new to me, so I have replaced the official mirror with a new mirror link without wasting any moment, and the problem was resolved.
+This issue was not new to me, so I replaced the official mirror with a new mirror link without wasting any time, and the problem was resolved.

-We’ve got a list of available repositories to solve this problem, and the main thing servers are located worldwide.
+We’ve got a list of available repositories to solve this problem, and the main thing is that servers are located worldwide.

 A default sources.list file stored at /etc/apt/sources.list, to view content, open a terminal and pass the following command: